 #9 Base Materials.

 For easy cleaning, no scorching, and perfect heat conduction, buy a pressure cooker with either a tri-metal or bi-metal base.
 Bi-metal and tri-metal bases may be found in various models.
-They’re usually also covered in aluminum to minimize scorching for easier cleaning.
-This also allows the heat to be evenly distributed throughout the pot, so that everything is cooked evenly.
+They usually include a layer of aluminum to minimize scorching by allowing the heat to be evenly distributed throughout the pot, so that everything is cooked evenly.

 #10 Compatible Cooktops.

-Some pressure cookers cannot be used on ceramic cooktops, so it’s best to check for compatibility when canvassing for a pressure cooker.
+Some pressure cookers cannot be used on ceramic cooktops, so it’s best to check for compatibility when looking for a pressure cooker.
 However, most pressure cookers are compatible with all cooktops.
-This consideration isn’t included if you’re looking for an electric pressure cooker as these models have their own heat source.
+This consideration isn’t necessary if you’re looking for an electric pressure cooker as these models have their own heat source.

 #11 Recipe and Instructional Booklet.